ntabin/WinformBubbleQuickSort/README.md

-# Bubble And Quick Sort using MVC Winform
+# Bubble And Quick Sort using MVC Winform, Strategy Pattern

+This is my implementation of MVC on Winforms and Strategy pattern

 The programs primary functionality is to sort a string with the input from a user.